HomeBlogBeat Hay Fever This Summer With Artificial Grass

 Looking forward to summer?
 Unfortunately not all of us are.

-Hay fever is a common problem in the UK.
-According to statistics from the BBC, there are about 9 million people in Britain who currently struggle to cope with the effects of ‘Hay Fever’.
+Hay fever is a common problem in Ireland.
+One in five people currently struggle to cope with the effects of ‘Hay Fever’.
 It’s an allergic reaction to pollen in the air.
 Tracking down the type of pollen a person is allergic to can be tricky.
 You can narrow it down with the time of year and the circumstances.
 For example:

 Early Spring is the time for tree pollens (e.g. oak, ash, silver birch)